 If you enjoy the outdoors, look to plan a walk.
 Whether you’d prefer a gentle stroll, or a more challenging multi-day route, there are plenty of destinations up and down the county worth vising.
 Lulworth cove is a great choice for families and dog-owners.
 The costal walk will take your breath away as you absorb the spectacular costal views and landmarks, such as Durdle Door.
 If you’re looking to add an achievement to your belt, the National Three Peak challenge may be more up your street if you fancy attempting to climb the highest mountains of England, Scotland and Wales within 24 hours!

 Last on our list of top things to do this Easter weekend is one of the most seasonal, after all, would it really be Easter without an egg hunt?
 There are many organised hunts across the UK promising a whole day of fun, over 250 of which have been organised by The National Trust and will take place through muddy woodlands and nature trails perfect for young explorers.
 Alternatively, you may wish to make up your own selection of Easter treats and hide them around your house to keep little chicks entertained!
 If you want to up the challenge, why not make a series of riddles, rhymes or clues to help little ones locate the hidden eggs.

-What is your favourite in our list of top things to do this easter weekend?
+What is your favourite on our list of top things to do this Easter weekend?
 Let us know in the comments below!